 Greetings!
 Thanks for visiting Matthew Pesner's website!

 Matthew Pesner is a fifth-year Ph.D. candidate in the department of economics at Vanderbilt University, with interests in the intersection of economic history, public economics, and labor economics.
-As both a research assistant and teaching assistant, Matthew has amassed a lot of relevant experience throughout his academic career.
-He has experience with assisting instruction in microeconomics, econometrics, health economics, and public economics.

 Matthew has always been interested broadly in the determinants and effects of poverty.
-In grad school, he has ascertained specific areas in which he can contribute, using modern advances in program evaluation and causal inference to analyze previous expansions to Social Insurance programs over the mid-20th century, and what we can learn from these events to help improve policy today.
+In grad school, he has ascertained specific areas in which he can contribute, using modern advances in program evaluation to analyze previous expansions to Social Insurance programs over the mid-20th century, and what we can learn from these events to help improve policy today.

 You can follow Matt on Social Media, and he'll (probably) return the favor!